Hatam Ghaderi

-Hatem Ghaderi (born 1956, Tehran; Persian: حاتم قادری) is an Iranian researcher and professor of political science.
+Hatem Ghaderi (born 1956; Persian: حاتم قادری) is an Iranian researcher and professor of political science.
 He is a retired member of the faculty at Tarbiat Modares University and also teaches at the Rokhdad Tazeh Institute.
 Ghaderi is often recognized for his works in the field of political thought and his interviews on contemporary political topics.
 Many of his works are considered important resources in the fields of political thought and the history of thought in the Persian language.

-Life and education
+Youth and education

 Hatem Ghaderi was born in 1956 in Tehran.
 He pursued his education in the field of political science and continued his work as a researcher and university professor.

+Political activity

 Ghaderi has contributed to the establishment and development of political thought in Iran and has played a significant role in education and research in this area.

-Political activity

-Hatem Ghaderi is recognized as a political analyst known for his political interviews and as a consistent opponent of participating in elections in Iran since the 1980s.
+Ghaderi is recognized as a political analyst known for his political interviews and as a consistent opponent of participating in elections in Iran since the 1980s.
 He is famous for his presence in electoral debates.
 In some instances, he has delivered speeches and taught political thought for reformist political parties.
 He has also been a critic of reformists.

 Critics consider Ghaderi to be part of the radical forces with a background in socialist leftist ideology from the 1980s, who would stand at university entrances and punish young students for not conforming to their thoughts and appearance.

 In response to various protests after the revolution, including the 2022 Iran protests, Ghaderi has criticized the policies of the Islamic Republic in various interviews.
 One of these was an audio interview with the BBC during the 2022 Iran protests, which received widespread public attention.

+On 28 January 2026, Ghaderi, along with several other Iranian intellectuals and the Narges Mohammadi Human Rights Foundation, published a statement on Instagram asserting that the 2026 Iran massacres were a crime against humanity, accusing Supreme Leader of Iran Ali Khamenei of holding principal responsibility.